 We monitor our loan portfolio and unfunded commitments on a regular basis to determine if any increase through provision for credit losses or decrease through a credit loss reversal in our allowance for loan losses or reserve for unfunded commitment is warranted based on our assessment of the probable and estimable losses inherent in our loan portfolio and unfunded commitments.
-We recorded net provision for credit losses of \$264 thousand in 2015, compared with net provision for credit losses of \$8 thousand in 2014 and of \$96 thousand in 2013.
-The net provision for credit losses recorded in 2015 is primarily a result of increased risk exposure on certain loans and increased loan volume.
-The provision for loan losses recorded in 2014 and 2013 were primarily due to increased loan volume and changing risk characteristics in certain loan.
+We recorded net provision for credit losses of \$503 thousand in 2016, compared with net provision for credit losses of \$264 thousand in 2015 and \$8 thousand in 2014.
+The provision for loan losses of \$372 thousand recorded during 2016 was primarily due to increased risk exposure on certain loans, impacted primarily by increased risks in beef and cash grain commodities.
+The provision for credit losses of \$131 thousand was recorded during 2016 primarily due to increased risk in the commercial portfolio, impacted primarily by increased risks in cattle and cash grain commodities.
+The net provision for credit losses of \$264 thousand was recorded during 2015 due to increased loan volume and changing risk characteristics in certain loans.
+The provision for loan losses recorded in 2014 was primarily due to increased loan volume and changing risk characteristics in certain loans.